Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 - What is the best solution to overcome this?

-The two of Hearts symbolizes a romantic encounter is ahead.
+The Two of Hearts signals that a romantic encounter is ahead.
 It's a positive card to receive in this slot.
 It means there is a romantic connection building.

 Likely, this Megan character cheated on him, or something drastic of this nature occurred.
 This card could also mean that he is releasing her and trying to forgive her, but it likely means that he likes you more than her.